 — ALSO —

 Below are some links to additional articles.
-We suggest you glean through them to see if you can find more information.
-Perhaps you will find info that will help you in your marriage.
+We suggest you glean through them to see if you can find more information to help you in your marriage.
 If the article is written to wives and you are a husband looking for answers, or the reverse is true, please read the article anyway.
 Look to see if you can adapt the info given to help you concerning functional fixedness in marriage.